 - Increase data security and privacy of sensitive data

 - Enable business operation agility, efficiency and reliability

-Depending upon the need of the applications and end user demands, edge compute can be deployed at the edge of the network (For example – vOLTHA [Virtualised OLT hardware Abstraction], v-Controller, v-BBU Base Band Unit(DU+CU) or on the end node/devices (For example – Digital kiosks or access points).
+Depending upon the need of the applications and end-user demands, edge computing can be deployed at the edge of the network (For example – vOLTHA [Virtualised OLT hardware Abstraction], v-Controller, v-BBU Base Band Unit(DU+CU) or on the end node/devices (For example – Digital kiosks or access points).